Error: Contact form not found.

 Choose the Right Chapter

 • Chapter 7: Ideal for low-income individuals.
-It discharges unsecured debts like credit card balances in as little as 3–6 months.
+It may allow for the discharge of unsecured debts like credit card balances, depending on eligibility and case circumstances.

 • Chapter 13: Better if you have a regular income and want to keep property or catch up on secured debts.
 You’ll repay a portion of what you owe over 3–5 years.